uakfdotb/ghostpp/readme.txt

 2.)
 When a player joins the game, GHost++ checks the MySQL database's "scores" table using the map's "map_matchmakingcategory" for the player's score. a.)
 GHost++ will NEVER write to the scores table.
 GHost++ does NOT contain a scoring algorithm.
 It is YOUR responsibility to generate the scores table. b.)
 Scores can be any number, positive or negative, but they should always be greater than -99999 as GHost++ assumes any value less than this represents "no score".

+What happens next depends on what your bot_matchmakingmethod config value is set to.
+If bot_matchmakingmethod is 0 (no matchmaking):

 3.)
-When the player's score is retrieved GHost++ computes the average score of all players currently in the game plus the new player.
-4.)
+No matchmaking is performed.
+Players are allowed to join the game in a first come first served fashion.

+If bot_matchmakingmethod is 1 (furthest score matchmaking):

+3.)
 If the game is full the player with the "furthest" score from the average (computed by absolute value) is kicked from the game. a.)
 The kicked player can be the new player if they have the furthest score. b.)
-A player without a score is considered to have the furthest score and will always be kicked in favour of a player with a score. c.)
+A player without a score is considered to have the furthest score and will always be kicked in favour of a player with a score.

+If bot_matchmakingmethod is 2 (lowest score matchmaking):

+3.)
+If the game is full the player with the lowest score is kicked from the game. a.)
+The kicked player can be the new player if they have the lowest score. b.)
+A player without a score is considered to have the lowest score and will always be kicked in favour of a player with a score.

+Then, regardless of bot_matchmakingmethod:

+4.)
 The teams will be automatically rebalanced.
-For the purpose of balancing, players with no score are considered to have the map_defaultplayerscore. d.)
+For the purpose of balancing, players with no score are considered to have the map_defaultplayerscore. a.)
 Note: The team balancing algorithm cannot be used for 4 teams of 3 players as it is too slow in this case.

 Note that GHost++ does not contain a default scoring algorithm.
 This means that automatic matchmaking DOES NOT work "out of the box".